-The deal saves the enormously popular doughnut brand from extinction, but also sees the closure of almost half its remaining stores with many staff losing their jobs.
-Melbourne will hang on to its Degraves Street, Fitzroy and Chapel Street outlets.
+The deal saves the enormously popular Brisbane-based doughnut brand from extinction, but also sees the closure of almost half its remaining stores with many staff losing their jobs.
+In Brisbane, just South Bank and Clayfield will remain open.
+Further afield, the Gold Coast will retain just one store at Mermaid Beach; Sydney one in Newtown; and Melbourne will hang on to its Degraves Street, Fitzroy and Chapel Street outlets.

 At one point Doughnut Time had more than 30 stores in Australia and the UK, employing over 500 people.
 Commenting by email to Broadsheet today, Griffiths said the Instagram-friendly chain grew too quickly and he ran out of money.

-Later in February, as many as 35 Doughnut Time workers across 15 stores in various states decided to take the company to Fair Work, alleging they were collectively owed more than $70,000 in pay.
+Later in February, as many as 35 Doughnut Time workers across 15 stores decided to take the company to Fair Work, alleging they were collectively owed more than $70,000 in pay.

 The latest blow for Griffiths is a $404,000 lawsuit filed in the Supreme Court by Frasers Property, landlords of Central Park Mall in the Sydney suburb of Chippendale.
 Frasers is claiming a breach of contract and chasing alleged unpaid rent after Doughnut Time walked away from its store at the centre.

-“[It’s] the classic example: us taking a space in Central Park,” Griffiths says of the shopping centre site. “[There were] lots of promises only [for us] to find out that it was a ghost town.
+“[It’s] the classic example: us taking a space in Central Park,” Griffiths says. “[There were] lots of promises only [for us] to find out that it was a ghost town.

 “Costs to operate [in Australia] with shopping centre rents are amongst the highest in the world.
 Shopping centre landlords just want rent, they don’t get what you are doing [or] the bigger picture like smaller suburban landlords.”